-Interest on loans and receivables recognised for the year 1 January 2014 to 31 December 2014 was €0.92bn and, of this €0.84bn relates to the NAMA group excluding NARL.
-Of this amount €0.72bn (85%) was realised in non-disposal cash receipts.
-Any difference between the EIR income recognised and the element realised in cash in any particular period is factored into NAMA's impairment process.
+Interest on loans and receivables recognised for the period 1 January 2015 to 31 March 2015 was €0.17bn, and of this amount, 100% was realised by way of non-disposal cash receipts.
+Where applicable, any difference between the EIR income recognised and the element realised in cash in any particular period is factored into NAMA's impairment process.